 When it comes to storing any sort of gas machinery – or indeed, anything that is flammable – it is important that it is stored as safely as possible, preferably in a fire-resistant storage facility.
 Thanks to the fact that they are made from metal and are, therefore, fire-resistant, a converted shipping container is the perfect place to store your gas machinery.

-Shipping containers are essentially a large, empty, metal box, meaning that they are perfect for storage.
-You can choose your shipping container according to the size that you are looking for.
-There are normally six different container sizes:
+They are essentially a large, empty, metal box, meaning that they are perfect for storage.
+You can choose according to the size that you are looking for.
+There are normally six different sizes:

-You also have the option of joining two or more of the shipping containers together, either horizontally (next to each other) or vertically (on top of each other), if you need a larger container.
+You also have the option of joining two or more together, either horizontally (next to each other) or vertically (on top of each other), if you need larger.

 Adapting your Shipping Container for the Storage of Gas Machinery

-Once you have decided on the size of the container that you need, there are other factors that you will need to consider to make your container suitable for the storage of gas machinery.
+Once you have decided on the size that you need, there are other factors that you will need to consider to make your container suitable for the storage of gas machinery.
 Some of these factors include:

-- Having control over the interior environment of your container.
-You can use an insulating wall lining to ensure that the container doesn’t get too hot or too cold.
+- Having control over the interior environment.
+You can use an insulating wall lining to ensure that it doesn’t get too hot or too cold.
 You can also add in heating and cooling systems, as well as tools that help you to control humidity.

 - Adding personnel doors for easy access for your staff.
 These can also be locked from the inside or the outside for additional security, reducing the chance of dangerous break-ins or vandalism.